aramis-lab/tuto-doc/docs/tutorial/api/auto_summary.rst

   documentation pages;
 - but we don't want to create all the pages manually.

-Hopefully, Sphinx extension `autosummary <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`_ can take care of this:
+Fortunately, Sphinx extension `autosummary <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`_ can take care of this:

 1. Activate the extension in your ``docs/conf.py``: